Wong Wing v. United States

 Wong Wing v.
-United States, 163 U.S. 228 (1896), was a United States Supreme Court case in which the Court found that the Fifth and Sixth Amendments to the U.S. Constitution forbid the imprisonment at hard labor without a jury trial for noncitizens convicted of illegal entry to or presence in the United States.
+United States, 163 U.S. 228 (1896), was a United States Supreme Court case in which the Court found that the Fifth and Sixth Amendments require a trial whenever a statute imposes a punishment of imprisonment at hard labor on an alien.
+A punishment of hard labor is not within Congress' plenary power, even if the alien is subject to deportation.

 The case began in 1892 when Wong Wing and three other Chinese nationals were arrested for unlawful presence in the United States, violating the Geary Act.
 A commissioner of the Circuit Court for the Eastern District of Michigan sentenced the four men to 60 days imprisonment at hard labor, after which they would be deported to China.
-After the prisoners' petitions, for writs of habeas corpus were denied, the Supreme Court granted cert.
+After the prisoners' petitions for writs of habeas corpus were denied, the Supreme Court granted cert.

 In May 1896, the Supreme Court reversed the circuit court's judgment, ruling that Wing's Fifth and Sixth Amendment rights were violated because the commissioner lacked jurisdiction to sentence Wing to imprisonment at hard labor.
 The circuit court shouldn't have denied Wing's habeas corpus petition because Wing was sentenced to a criminal punishment without a jury trial.
 Thus the Court reversed the circuit court's judgment.

 This case established that noncitizens subject to criminal proceedings are entitled to the same constitutional protections available to citizens.
 The Court held that the protections guaranteed by the Fifth and Sixth Amendments extend to foreign nationals as well as American citizens.
 The ruling was issued on the same day as the Court upheld racial segregation laws in its infamous Plessy v.
 Ferguson decision.